juxhouse/bela-resources/Concepts.md

 ECDs are software [Elements](#elements), [Containments](#containments) and [Dependencies](#dependencies).

 They are the only fundamental concepts necessary to represent and explore software architecture structure.
+More on them below.

 ## Architecture